acacereswright/acacereswright.github.io/index.markdown

 ![Alex Headshot](img/sunset_profile.JPG)

 Hello!
 My name is Alex Caceres-Wright.
-I am currently on the job market, and am primarily interested in Natural Language Processing, Computational Linguistics, and Data Science.
+I am currently on the job market, and am primarily interested in Data Science, Natural Language Processing, and Applied Machine Learning.
 However, I am open to any role in the software engineering and data science space, including research.
 Along with this I am fluent in both English and Spanish.

-Feel free to browse my website or [download my resume here](documents/Alex_Caceres-Wright_Resume.pdf).
+Feel free to browse my website or [view my resume here](documents/Alex_Caceres-Wright_Resume.pdf).

 **Featured Work**